Deep Graph Laplacian Regularization for Robust Denoising of Real Images: Deep Graph Laplacian Regularization

 Apart from the aforementioned procedure, for practical restoration with the graph Laplacian regularization layer, the following ingredients are also adopted. \begin{enumerate}[(i)] \item{Generation of $\mu$}: in \eqref{eq:qp_glr}, $\mu$ trades off the importance between the fidelity term and the graph Laplacian regularizer.
 To generate the appropriate $\mu$'s for regularization, we build a light-weight CNN (denoted as $\rm{CNN}_{\mu}$).
 Particularly, based on the corrupted image ${\cal Y}$, it produces a set of $\{\mu_k\}_{k=1}^K$ corresponding to the patches $\{{\bf y}_k\}_{k=1}^K$. \item{Pre-filtering}: in many denoising literature ({\it e.g.}, \cite{milanfar2013tour,chatterjee2012patch,pang2015optimal}), it is popular to perform a pre-filtering operation to the noisy image ${\cal Y}$ before optimization.
 We borrow this idea and implement a pre-filtering step with a light-weight CNN (denoted as ${\rm CNN}_{\widehat{\cal Y}}$).
 It operates on image ${\cal Y}$ and outputs the filtered image ${\widehat{\cal Y}}$.
 Hence, instead of $\{{\bf y }_k\}_{k=1}^K$, we employ the patches of ${\widehat{\cal Y}}$, {\it i.e.}, $\{\widehat{{\bf y}}_k\}_{k=1}^K$, in the data term of problem \eqref{eq:qp_glr}. \end{enumerate}

 We call the presented architecture which performs restoration with a graph Laplacian regularization layer \emph{GLRNet}.
-Fig.\;\ref{fig:glrnet} shows its block diagram, where the graph Laplacian regularization layer is composed of a \emph{graph construction} module generating graph Laplacian matrices, and a \emph{QP solver} producing denoised patches.
+Figure\;\ref{fig:glrnet} shows its block diagram, where the graph Laplacian regularization layer is composed of a \emph{graph construction} module generating graph Laplacian matrices, and a \emph{QP solver} producing denoised patches.
 The denoised image ${\cal X}^{\star}$ is obtained by aggregating the denoised patches.
+We see that, to achieve denoising, a noisy image first goes through the pre-filtering network ${\rm CNN}_{\widehat{\cal Y}}$.
+It is then processed by the graph Laplacian regularization layer, a linear low-pass filter.
+As a result, our denoising framework is {\it less sensitive} to the training data.
+Moreover, it is \emph{less affected} by the chosen structure of ${\rm CNN}_{\widehat{\cal Y}}$, as to be seen in Section\,\ref{ssec:samlldata}.

-Since the graph construction process involves only elementary functions such as exponentials, powers and arithmetic operations, it is differentiable.
+Since the graph construction involves only elementary functions such as exponentials, powers and arithmetic operations, it is differentiable.
 Furthermore, from \cite{amos2017optnet} the QP solver is also differentiable with respect to its inputs.
-Hence, the graph Laplacian regularization layer is fully differentiable, and our denoising pipeline can be end-to-end trained.
-The backward computation of the proposed graph Laplacian regularization layer is derived in the Appendix.
+Hence, the graph Laplacian regularization layer is fully differentiable, and our denoising pipeline can be {\it end-to-end} trained.
+The backward computation of the graph Laplacian regularization layer, including both the graph construction and the QP solver, is provided in the supplementary material.